-Mental Health Rights in Alberta
+Alberta Mental Health Rights Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

 All 13 provinces and territories have their own mental health legislation.
-Involuntary commitment (also called certification) requires that:
+Involuntary commitment (or certification) typically requires three elements:

-- A mental disorder is present
+• A mental disorder is present

-- There is a risk of serious harm to the person or others
+• There's a risk of serious harm to the person or others

-- The person cannot be assessed or treated voluntarily
+• The person cannot be assessed or treated voluntarily

-Patients who are involuntarily committed have the right to a lawyer, a review board hearing, and periodic reviews of their status.
-Some provinces also allow Community Treatment Orders for supervised treatment outside the hospital.
+Anyone involuntarily committed has the right to a lawyer, a review board hearing, and periodic reviews.
+Some provinces also use Community Treatment Orders for supervised treatment outside hospital.

 When does it apply?

-- Anyone subject to involuntary psychiatric assessment or admission in Canada.
+• Anyone subject to involuntary psychiatric assessment or admission in Canada.

-- Anyone receiving mental health treatment, whether voluntary or involuntary.
+• Anyone receiving mental health treatment, voluntary or otherwise.

 What to Do If You Are Involuntarily Committed to a Psychiatric Facility in Canada

-- Apply for a review board hearing — in Ontario, the Consent and Capacity Board must hear your case within 7 days.
+• Apply for a review board hearing.
+In Ontario, the Consent and Capacity Board must hear it within 7 days.

-- Designate a power of attorney for personal care in advance so your treatment wishes are respected if you become incapable.
+• Designate a power of attorney for personal care in advance so your treatment wishes are honoured if capacity fails.

-- Family members can request a physician assessment if someone they care about is at risk of harming themselves or others.
+• Family members can request a physician assessment if someone they care about is at risk.

 What should you NOT do?

-- Don't confuse police apprehension with a criminal charge — being brought to hospital by police for a mental health assessment is a health matter, not a criminal one.
+• Don't confuse police apprehension under mental-health law with a criminal arrest.
+Being brought to hospital is a health matter, not a charge.

 How Alberta differs from federal law